 - Right after fighting the Omega Pirate in Metroid Prime you can find an Energy Tank, which not only restores you to full health, but increases your maximum amount of HP.

 - The energy controllers, accessed after beating each of the major bosses in Prime 2, restore your health fully.
 Even after the first recovery lot.

-- Averted in Metroid: Other M. This is due to there being no health and missile pickups whatsoever, because of a technique called Concentration where you can restore health and missiles.
+- The exception is Metroid: Other M. This is due to there being no health and missile pickups whatsoever, because of a technique called Concentration where you can restore health and missiles.
 Restoring health is only at critical damage though.
 Sometimes you're automatically healed anyway though.

 - Almost all of the Zelda games let you not only fully recover from a major boss fight, but also permanently increase your health meter, by obtaining Heart Containers.

 - In Quest 64 after you beat a boss, you gain 20 more HP, and are healed fully.
 Your MP doesn't recover, though.

 - The Paper Mario series restored Mario's HP and FP at the end of a chapter, usually.